The Kiss (1988 film): Critical response

 Leonard Maltin gave the film a mildly favorable review, calling it an "occasionally scary horror film that builds up to but downplays the sexual implications of its Cat People–style story of a family curse passed down to each generation by a woman-to-woman kiss."
 The Los Angeles Timess Kevin Thomas also compared the film to Cat People, praising it as "smart, fast, and sassy, as much fun as it is scary in its shock-cut grisliness... the film makers are adept in playing the most bizarre and grisly happenings against an atmosphere of the utmost normality."
 Michael Price of the Fort Worth Star-Telegram deemed the film "an eerie, often inept but strangely rewarding oddity... director Pen Densham succeeds brilliantly at rendering his audience vulnerable."
+Patty Scheiern of the Santa Barbara Independent praised the film's screenplay for unfolding "smoothly and skillfully," concluding: "Its gripping suspense and believable acting... make it a film that fans of supernatural horror should not overlook."

 Peter Travers, writing for People, summarized: "Densham renders each mishap with graphic glee.
 Mimi Kuzyk, from TV’s Hill Street Blues, provides welcome comic relief as a neighbor who teaches Salenger about glow-in-the-dark condoms, Marlene Dietrich movies and how to electrocute a demon cat.
 But the grotesque soon drowns out the giggles, making The Kiss easy to kiss off."
 Annie Ilkow of Cinema Canada wrote: "For all its attempts at a semi-serious sexual discourse, The Kiss is plodding on the whole and ultimately a generic facsimile of American horror flicks, making it generally less amusing to watch than to talk about later.
 Given that the production values are quite high, the filmmakers must have been stunned by the film's brief run in the theatres, proving that even following what seems to be a recipe for success in a currently mega-popular genre is no guarantee in the fickle mainstream."